-- Each school and/or district reopening plan requires that school bus drivers, monitors, attendants and mechanics shall perform a self-health assessment for symptoms of COVID 19 before arriving to work. - If transportation personnel are experiencing any of the symptoms of COVID-19 they should notify their supervisor and seek medical attention. - Each school and/or district reopening plan requires that transportation departments/carriers will need to provide Personal Protective Equipment such as masks and gloves for drivers, monitors and attendants in buses. - The Transportation Department will provide Personal Protective Equipment such as gloves as needed for drivers and attendants in buses. - Each school and/or district reopening plan ensures hand sanitizer will be provided for all staff in their transportation locations such as dispatch offices, employee lunch/break rooms and/or bus garages. - The Transportation Department will provide hand sanitizer for all staff in their transportation locations including dispatch offices, employee lunch/break rooms and garage areas. - Each school and/or district reopening plan requires that drivers, monitors and attendants who must have direct physical contact with a child must wear gloves. - Drivers and attendants who must have direct physical contact with a child will wear gloves provided by the District.
+- Each school and/or district reopening plan requires that school bus drivers, monitors, attendants and mechanics shall perform a self-health assessment for symptoms of COVID 19 before arriving to work. - If transportation personnel are experiencing any of the symptoms of COVID-19 they should notify their supervisor and seek medical attention. - Each school and/or district reopening plan requires that transportation departments/carriers will need to provide Personal Protective Equipment such as masks and gloves for drivers, monitors and attendants in buses. - Upon request, the Transportation Department will provide Personal Protective Equipment such as gloves as needed for drivers and attendants in buses. - Each school and/or district reopening plan ensures hand sanitizer will be provided for all staff in their transportation locations such as dispatch offices, employee lunch/break rooms and/or bus garages. - The Transportation Department will provide hand sanitizer for all staff in their transportation locations including dispatch offices, employee lunch/break rooms and garage areas.